What do I need to know about poultice?

 Next step is to wrap, with some sort of paper, then a quilt and a standing wrap.
 For the paper, I like wet newspaper or the paper lining of a feed bag.
 Paper towels also work, but I wouldn't wet them, they just fall apart.
 Quilt and wrap, and you are good to go.

 In the morning, unwrap in the stall and do most of the clay removal in the stall, just to keep the aisle clean.
 (It tends to be really hard to remove from mats!)
-I use a jelly curry comb to remove it.
+I use grooming gloves to remove the dried poultice.